 Fingerless mittens are fun to knit.
 And I just love this simple beginner knitting pattern.
 Even though this pattern is great for beginners it's also a lot of fun to knit because they're so quick to make.
+And they make a great last minute gift idea.

 And just in case your wondering because I was too for the longest time......